Legacy of Success

 READING LIST

-I have prepared a coursepack of readings, available for a nominal fee at the UNM Copy Center in Dane Smith Hall.
+I have prepared a coursepack of readings, available for a nominal fee at the UNM Copy Center in Dane Smith Hall, currently $30 for Fall 2025.

 You will also need to purchase the following books in the specific editions on file at the UNM Bookstore: